Skip to content

 Description

-This performance incentive problem is where a person is motivated by external reward, the incentive rewards on offer are not motivating.
+This performanceย incentive problem is where a person is motivated by external reward, but the rewards on offer don't match their expectations.

 (Check out this post for more information on the difference between intrinsic and extrinsic rewards: What are extrinsic rewards and do they work)